 2. Cookies and other tracking tools: definition and classification.

 2.1.
-“Cookies" are, as a rule, strings of text that a website ("publisher" or "first party") visited by the user or a different website ("of a third party") places and stores, directly (in the case of the first party website) or indirectly (through the latter, in the case of a third party website), in a terminal device available to the user: in this regard, the Data Protection Authority has specified the fact that the information, encoded in the cookies, can include both personal data ex art.
+I “cookie” are, as a rule, strings of text that a website ("publisher" or "first party") visited by the user or a different website ("third party") places and stores, directly (in the case of the site first party internet) or indirectly (through the latter, in the hypothesis of a third party website), within a terminal device available to the user: in this regard, the Privacy Guarantor has specified the fact that the information, encoded in the cookies, may include both personal data pursuant to art.
 4 n.
-1) of the GDPR (e.g. IP address; user name; email address; unique identifier) and non-personal data ex art.
+1) of the GDPR (e.g. IP address; username; email address; unique identifier) and non-personal data pursuant to art.
 3 n.
-1) of EU Regulation n.
-1807/2018 (e.g. language; type of device used).
+1) of EU Regulation no. 1807/2018 (e.g. language; type of device used).

 2.2.
-Beyond the described intrinsic characteristics, cookies (and other tracking tools) can have different peculiarities from a temporal point of view (and, therefore, be considered "session" or "permanent ", due to their duration), from a subjective point of view (depending on whether the publisher acts autonomously or on behalf of a "third party") as well as, finally (but especially), from the point of view of their duration. depending on their duration), from a subjective point of view (depending on whether the publisher acts autonomously or on behalf of a "third party") and, finally (but especially), on the basis of the processing purpose pursued, so that they can be divided into two different (macro) categories:
+Beyond the intrinsic characteristics described, cookies (and other tracking tools) can record different peculiarities in terms of time (and, therefore, be considered of "session" O "permanent ", by reason of their duration), from a subjective point of view (depending on whether the publisher acts independently or on behalf of a "third party") and, finally (but in particular), based on the processing purpose pursued, so as to can be divided into two different (macro) categories:

-i. "technical", used for the sole purpose of" carrying out the transmission of a communication over an electronic communication network, or to the extent strictly necessary for the provider of an information society service explicitly requested by the subscriber or user to provide such service "( art.122 paragraph 1) of the Privacy Code).
+- “technicians", Used for the sole purpose of" carrying out the transmission of a communication over an electronic communications network, or as strictly necessary for the provider of an information society service explicitly requested by the contractor or by the user to provide this service "( art.122 paragraph 1) of the Privacy Code).

-In this regard, the Data Protection Authority has highlighted, within the Measure no. 231 of 10.6.2021 (in line of continuity with the previous Provision on the matter of 2014), that the "analytics cookies" may well be included within the alveo of cookies (or other tracking tools) of a "technical" nature (and, therefore, may be used in the absence of the prior acquisition of consent by the person concerned), at the occurrence of certain conditions, aimed at precluding the possibility that it is reached, through their use, the direct identification of the person concerned (single out).
+In this regard, the Privacy Guarantor highlighted, within the Provision no. 231 of 10.6.2021 (in line with the previous Provision on the matter of 2014), that the "cookie analytics” may well be included within the channel of cookies (or other tracking tools) of a "technical" nature (and, therefore, can be used in the absence of the prior acquisition of consent by the interested party), upon the occurrence of certain conditions, aimed at precluding the possibility that, through their use, the direct identification of the interested party (single out).

-ii. "profiling "/" marketing " (the so called non-technical), used to trace specific actions or behavioral patterns recurring in the use of features offered (pattern) to specific subjects, identified or identifiable, in order to group the different profiles within homogeneous clusters of different sizes, so that it is possible for the Data Controller, among other things, also modulate the provision of the service in an increasingly personalized beyond what is strictly necessary to provide the service, as well as send targeted advertising messages (ie, in line with the preferences expressed by the user during navigation on the network).
+- “profiling "/" marketing " (so-called non-technical), used to bring back to specific, identified or identifiable subjects, specific actions or behavioral patterns recurring in the use of the functions offered (patterns) in order to group the different profiles within homogeneous clusters of different size, so that it is possible for the Data Controller, among other things, to modulate the provision of the service in an increasingly personalized way beyond what is strictly necessary for the provision of the service, as well as to send targeted advertising messages (i.e., in line with the preferences expressed by the user in the context of surfing the net).

 5.1.
-The Controller can be contacted at the following email address: email@example.com
+GF can be contacted at the following address: email@example.com

 6. Recipients of your Personal Data

-b) entities providing IT system management services, including server hosting and backup services;
+b) subjects that provide services for the management of the IT system, including server hosting and backup services;

-c) entities that provide the Controller with tax, legal, judicial and compliance advice;
+c) subjects who provide the Data Controller with advice on tax, legal, judicial and compliance matters;

-The entities listed above operate, in some cases, independently as separate data controllers, and in other cases, as data processors specifically appointed by the Data Controller in accordance with Article 28 of the GDPR.
+The subjects belonging to the categories listed above operate, in some cases, in total autonomy as separate data controllers, in other cases, as data processors specifically appointed by the Data Controller in compliance with Article 28 of the GDPR.

-The personal data processed by the Controller are not disclosed.
+The personal data processed by the Data Controller are not subject to disclosure.

-GF does not intend to transfer your personal data to any non-EU countries.
-However, if, in execution of the purposes listed above, GF should transfer your data outside the European Union, the Controller will proceed to carry out such transfer only after establishing that one of the conditions laid down in Articles 44 et seq. of the GDPR is met, in order to ensure an adequate level of protection of your personal data.
+GF does not intend to transfer your data to a country outside the European Union.
+However, where, in execution of the purposes listed above, GF were to proceed with the transfer of your data outside the European Union, the Data Controller will proceed to carry out this transfer only after having ascertained the existence of one of the guarantees provided for by Articles 44 and ss.
+GDPR, in order to guarantee an adequate level of protection for your data.

 Correggio (RE), there 1 September 2021